Margal10/Margal10.github.io/index.md

 # Information about me

-I'm Margaux Gaillard, a french PhD student and my project is named "**Development of security inks with integrated coding for the protection of cultural goods**".
+I'm Margaux Gaillard, a french PhD student and the title of my thesis is "**Development of security inks with integrated coding for the protection of cultural goods**".

 I'm working under the co-direction of **Jérôme Plain** and **Julien Proust** within the **L2n laboratory** (Light nanomaterials and nanotechnology) an internal laboratory of the University of Technology of Troyes (UTT) and CNRS (UMR 7076).